lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

         rowList.append(.message(message: "Transactions are not currently available." ));
     }
 }

-// MARK: -

-extension Double {
-    var asString: String {
-        return String(format: "%0.2f", self)
-    }
-}

-// MARK: - UITableViewDataSource

-extension TransactionListAdapter: UITableViewDataSource {

-    func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
-        return rowList.count
-    }
-    func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {

-        let row = rowList[ indexPath.row ]
-        let cell = tableView.dequeueReusableCell(withIdentifier: row.cellId, for: indexPath)
-        (cell as!
-TransactionListCell).bind(row: row)
-        return cell
-    }
-}

-// MARK: - UITableViewDelegate

-extension TransactionListAdapter: UITableViewDelegate {

-    func tableView(_ tableView: UITableView, heightForRowAt indexPath: IndexPath) -> CGFloat {
-        return rowList[ indexPath.row ].height
-    }
-}
 ```

+The Adapter is no longer responsible for converting input data, such as the inboundDate, to primitive types, since that responsibility has been moved to the TransactionModel initializer.

 ## Summary

 In this demo, the size of the ViewController was reduced to its bare minimum.
-It  contains only the code needed to call the transformer.
-The transformer is easy to test because the data is passed as a parameter at instantiation.
+It  contains only the code needed to call the Transformer.
+The Transformer is easy to test because the data is passed as a parameter at instantiation.

 The input data was converted from `Strings` to its most useful primitive type and validated at instantiation of the TransactionModel.
 This was done so that it can be conveniently used in calculations.
 When the calculations are finished, the data is then converted into the form which is easiest to display in a view.
 The viewable data is finally placed in ViewModels implemented as enums, which can be directly displayed by the Adapter.